 - f /JointMunitionsCommand

 - @umunitions

 - in /company/joint-munitions-command

-- [Insert Processing of the common of the comm
+- [ /jointmunitionscommand

 - /JointMunitionsCommand

 Headquartered at Rock Island Arsenal, Illinois, JMC provides life cycle functions of logistics sustainment, readiness and acquisition support for all U.S. military services, other government agencies and allied nations, as directed.
 JMC is the logistics integrator for life cycle management of ammunition, providing a global presence of technical support to frontline units.